go-addrs/addrs/README.md

 ## Mutable Types

-The two most complex types in this library are mutable -- `Set` and `Table`.
+The two most complex types in this library have both mutable and immutable representations -- `Set` and `Table`.
+The mutable types are marked with a trailing underbar -- `Set_` and `Table_`.

+Unlike the simpler, immutable types mentioned above, Memory for `Set`s and `Table`s is allocated from the heap.

-These behave like Go maps in a few ways:
+`Set_` and `Table_` behave like Go maps in a couple of ways:

-1. They are reference types where each instance points to a share data structure.
-These can be efficiently passed and returned to and from functions and methods without using pointers.
+1. They are reference types where each instance points to a shared data structure.
+Passing and returning them by value is efficient.
+Changes to any of the copies are reflected in all of them.

 2. They must be initialized to be modifiable.
-An unitialized `Set` or `Table` will behave like it is empty when you read from it but any attempt to modify it (e.g. insert entries) will result in a panic.
+An unitialized instance will behave like it is empty when you read from it but any attempt to modify it (e.g. insert entries) will result in a panic.
 Each provides a factory function which will return a fully-initialized instance which can then be modified.

-3. Unlike the simpler, immutable types mentioned above, The memory for `Set` and `Table` is allocated from the heap.

 There are a few ways in which these types do not behave like a Go `map`:

-1. Both types have a corresponding immutable represation.
-Converting between mutable and immutable instances is as efficient as copying a pointer.
-If you convert from mutable -> immutable -> mutable you end up with a mutable clone which is independent from the original.
+1. Converting between mutable and immutable instances is as efficient as copying a pointer.
+If you convert from mutable -> immutable -> mutable you end up with a mutable clone which is detached from the original, meaning modifications to it will not modify the original.

 2. They are safe to read and write concurrently.
 All read operations work on a consistent representation of the underlying datastructure which is not affected by concurrent writes.
-However, subsequent reads on the same instance may, depending on timing, reflect concurrent writes from other goroutines.
+However, subsequent reads on the same instance may -- depending on timing -- reflect concurrent writes from other goroutines.

 3. Multiple concurrent writes *will* cause a panic.

-A nice pattern to ensure consistency is to reserve writing to a single goroutine and then send fixed snapshots of the `Set` or `Table` through channels to other goroutines to consume it.
+A nice pattern to ensure consistency is to reserve writing to a single goroutine and then send fixed `Set`s or `Table`s through channels to other goroutines to consume it.

-### Set and FixedSet
+### Set

 A `Set` contains any arbitrary collection of individual, distinct `Address` values. `Address`, `Prefix`, and `Range` are similar to sets but are more constrained.
 The API provides methods to convert freely between these types.

-The fixed representation of a `Set` is called `FixedSet`.
-One can be efficiently obtained by calling `.FixedSet()` on an `Address`, `Prefix`, `Range`, or `Set`.
+`Set`s are immutable and `Set_`s are mutable.
+A fixed `Set` can be efficiently obtained by calling `.Set()` on an `Address`, `Prefix`, `Range`, or `Set_`.
+A mutable `Set_` can be obtained by calling `.Set_()` on a `Set`.

-The memory required to store a `Set` is proportional to the minimum number of `Prefix`es required to exactly cover all of its `Address`es.
+The memory required to store a `Set` is proportional to the minimum number of minimal length `Prefix`es required to exactly cover all of its `Address`es.
 This proportionality is maintained as modifications occur.
 For example, subsequentially inserting two equally sized, and properly aligned `Prefix`es will result in changes to the underlying structure to represent them both with a